swyder/LINUX_EXTENSION/README.md

 copies all python scripts of the current directory (`*.py`) including all subfolders (`-r`) to a specific directory (~/mnt/mnemo2/scripts/) on the server.
 The `-p` preserves the modification time so that the copied files have the same timestamp than the original files.

 ## Running jobs in the background

 By default, the terminal is blocked until the job is finished.

-ampersand `&` at the end of your command -- it runs in the background and notifies you when its done, allowing you to work on something else:
+ampersand `&` at the end of your command -- it runs in the background and notifies you when its done, allowi$
 ```
 cp * /tmp/ &
 ```

 We can put unintentionally long jobs to the background:

 1. `ctrl-z` suspends the running program
 2. `bg` runs suspended program to the background

+The job is automagically disowned and will continue also when exiting shell session.

 ## Exit a running shell session without stopping running jobs